PROJECTS

 APR 5 – AUG 23, 2026

 Several Eternities in a Day: Form in the Age of Living Materials features twenty-two artists from North, Central, and South America who embrace the unpredictable nature of living materials.
+The exhibition considers ideas around materials as records of the living and repositories of cosmic memory, organic decay and transformation.

 3.6.2026